Find Affordable College Courses

 The colleges and universities below are the most popular for sociology majors pursuing a bachelor's degree.

-Our analysis found Southern Connecticut State University to be the most popular school for sociology students who want to pursue a bachelor’s degree in Connecticut.
-Located in the midsize city of New Haven, SCSU is a public college with a moderately-sized student population.
+Our 2023 rankings named Southern Connecticut State University the most popular school in Connecticut for sociology students working on their bachelor’s degree.
+Located in the midsize city of New Haven, SCSU is a public college with a medium-sized student population.

 Women make up 64% of the sociology majors at the school.